-To create a new array, press <2> to enter the Define LD window (Figure 4).
-The Define LD selection from the Main Menu allows users to begin the process of manually defining the drive elements and RAID levels for one or multiple disk arrays attached to the AMD SB700 controller.
+To create a new array, press <2> to enter the Define LD Menu window (Figure 4).
+The Define LD selection from the Main Menu allows users to begin the process of manually defining the drive elements and RAID levels for one or multiple disk arrays.